-I have a relative that lives 2.5 miles from the city limits of a community with a significant higher than average income, brand new police cars and fire trucks and a community theater, whose only non-dialup connectivity is 3G from Verizon.
+I have a relative that lives 2.5 miles from the city limits of a community with a significantly higher than average income, brand new police cars and fire trucks and a community theater, whose only non-dialup connectivity is 3G from Verizon.
 There is no DSL and the cable company wants a couple grand to extend their infrastructure.

-I’ll also argue that the Internet is essential form of communications and will replace all other forms of electronic communications and most mail/paper based communications, and therefore must be ubiquitous.
+I’ll also argue that the Internet is an essential form of communications and will replace all other forms of electronic communications and most mail/paper-based communications, and therefore must be ubiquitous.
 Network access today is comparable to rail access in the 19th century, to electricity in the early 20th century and interstate highways in the mid 20th century.
 If you are bypassed, your community will die.
 If you do not have access, you cannot compete.

 Assume that a society is willing to spend resources on universal network connectivity.

 - Medium speed (4mbps) to all of the population (think electricity).

 - High speed (100mbps) to 85% of the population?

 I think that: